-Among the animal species that can only be found in Australia are the monotremes, which are mammals that lay eggs!
+Among the endemic animal species - species that can only be found in Australia - are the monotremes, which are mammals that lay eggs!
 The platypus and two species of echidna are the world's only egg-laying mammals, so called monotremes.

 Australia has almost 400 mammal species and about 140 species of marsupials.
 A marsupial is an animal that carries the young in her pouch.

 Half of the birds that live in Australia, can only be found there.
 Among the typical Australian bird species are the kookaburra, the emu and the rainbow lorikeet, an especially colourful parrot which has a red beak and a multicolour plumage.

 Koalas are marsupials.
 This means that they are mammals that carry their young in a pouch.
 They look like cute bears but koalas are definitely not bears!

 Koalas live in eucalypt forests along the eastern coastline of Australia.
 They are fragile animals but grow up to 80 cm/ 2.2 ft in height and weigh only about 14 kg/ 31 lbs.
 Baby koalas are called 'joeys' and hide in their mothers’ pouch for the first six months.
 Koalas eat lots of eucalyptus leaves (1 kg/ 2.2 lbs per day) and sleep up to 20 hours!

 Dingos are the biggest carnivorous mammals in Australia.
 Carnivorous means meat-eating.
 They can be found all over Australia except for Tasmania although they mainly live in the country’s outback.
 A dingo looks similar to a domestic dog, but has a longer muzzle, larger pointed ears and sharper teeth.
 It has a brown furry coat and bushy tail.